 It is in this context that Céline Martin will present the first results of PARTISPACE.
 The statement will focus on the profiles of young people met in the case studies and on motivation of young people to participate.

-The PARTISPACE consortium is pleased to announce the final conference meeting of the project that will be held the 18th of April 2018 at the High School of Public health campus located in Paris.
-For directions to the venue, click here.
-In the presence of the European Commission (REA), European research stakeholders, policy makers and practitioners in the field of youth, this conference will present the final results of the research including implications for policy and practice.
+In the presence of the European Commission (REA), European research stakeholders, policy makers and practitioners in the field of youth, this conference presented the final results of the research including implications for policy and practice.

 In the X ESPAnet-Italia Conference, Forlì, 21-23th September 2017, Nicola De Luigi and Valeria Piro presented a paper titled Volontariato e attivismo.
 Due logiche a confronto nelle esperienze di mutualismo all’interno degli spazi sociali auto-gestiti (Volunteering and activism.
 Comparing two logics in the mutualistic experiences inside self-organized social centers).
 Continue reading